revoltmedia/docker-ubuntu/README.md

 # docker-ubuntu
-An ubuntu 16.04 box with nginx, php-fpm, wp-cli and certbot installed.
+An ubuntu 16.04 box (from ubuntu:xenial) with nginx, php-fpm, wp-cli and certbot installed.

 docker pull revoltmedia/ubuntu